 IF YOU SUE FOR A CONCUSSION, YOU MUST PROVE CERTAIN ELEMENTS.

 If you’re wondering how to prove a concussion, the answer is somewhat complex.
 A skilled attorney can help you prove your case.
 First, you will have to prove the actual injury – medical records, x-rays and other tests, a police report (if applicable), and other documentation will be used to show the nature of your injuries.
 Next, your attorney will have to prove the defendant was “negligent.”
+There are four elements your attorney will have to show to prove negligence.
+These include:- Duty

 -